-This general permit does not cover vessel deconstruction activities that take place in the water or on a floating drydock or barge.
-For these situations, the boatyard must obtain either an individual permit or the vessel deconstruction general permit.
+This general permit does not cover vessel deconstruction activities that take place in the water or on a floating dry dock or barge, unless within the boundaries of your facility.
+For vessel deconstruction activities that take place outside the boundaries of a permittee's facility, the boatyard must obtain either an individual permit or the vessel deconstruction general permit.